 Departments often adopt their own tools and processes to solve immediate challenges.
 When these systems are implemented independently without centralized governance, they rarely integrate with other business platforms.

-Many established organizations still rely on legacy software built long before modern cloud integrations and APIs became common.
+Many established companies still rely on legacy software built long before modern cloud integrations and APIs became common.
 These systems were designed primarily to store data rather than share it with other platforms.

 Because of vendor lock-in or outdated architecture, extracting or synchronizing information from legacy systems can be difficult and expensive.
 As a result, critical business data remains trapped within isolated applications.